Developer Guide

 Description

-command displays a list of the user’s previously executed commands.
-It is facilitated by CommandHistory
+The history command displays a list of the user’s previously executed commands.
+It is facilitated by CommandHistory, which stores the list of commands.

 Implementation